juesga1987/World_GDP_Project/README.md

 # World_GDP_Project
-An individual project using Python Pandas and PowerBI to analyze the GDP behavior since 1961.
+An individual project using Python Pandas and PowerBI to analyze the GDP behavior since 1961 per country and continent.